fbpx

 What is SERP?

-Results include organic results, paid Google Ads results, featured snippets, and knowledge graphs.
-Google has dozens of SERP features that appear, but users will typically pay attention to the paid results and the organic results.
+These include organic listings, paid Google Ads results, featured snippets, and knowledge graphs.
+While Google offers numerous SERP features, users typically focus on the paid results and the organic listings.

-Paid results often appear at the top of the page, as users have paid for their spot.
-Organic results will appear based on their relevance and value to the search query.
+Paid results often occupy the top positions on the page, as advertisers have paid for these prominent placements.
+On the other hand, organic results are arranged based on their relevance and value in response to the search query.

 What is a Rich Snippet?